AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-2-0.md

 - When switching from Author to Source view,  the cursor position is not retained, and the Editor scrolls back to the top.
 Additionally, in long topics, the cursor position is lost and randomly jumps to the middle or top when toggling between Author and Source views.
 (GUIDES-18114, GUIDES-21164)
 - Pressing *Enter* inside an `<li>` element creates a new `<li>`, but navigating back to a previous `<li>` and pressing *Enter* incorrectly converts the current item's content into a `<p>` element, breaking the list structure.
 (GUIDES-27505)

+## Known issues

+Adobe has identified the following known issues for 5.2.0 release:

+- When uploading flagged images in DITAVAL files, the images break after a browser refresh when the `Enable UUIDs` setting is disabled.
+(GUIDES-45853)
+- In the Editor, `.ditval` and `.md` files files become non-editable when *Approval Workflow* is enabled.
+(GUIDES-42037)
+- In the Assets UI, the **Move** button does not get enabled on the first attempt when more than 2 files or folders are selected.
+(GUIDES-42721) <br> **Workaround**:  After selecting more than two files or folders, wait for a few seconds before selecting the destination folder.
+- Selecting a topic in the Preview mode does not highlight it in the Map view if the topic is inside bookmap tags (frontmatter, chapter, part, or baatter) or part of cyclic content.
+(GUIDES-42416)
+- When a file is open in both the Editor and the Search panel, deleting it from the Explorer panel removes the file and refreshes the Explorer list, but refreshing the page continues to display the file in the Search panel.
+(GUIDES-41935)
+- While updating an active review task, if a topic that is already part of the review is removed and then re‑added without clicking **Update**, the reviewer(s) information in the Reviewers tab is lost.
+(GUIDES-38774)
+- When an in-review topic is removed from an ongoing review task, its document state continues to remain **In Review**, even though the topic is no longer part of any review task.
+(GUIDES-38709)<br>**Workaround**: Change the document state of the topic from **In Review** to the appropriate state from the Properties page or File properties panel.